 Talking about eCommerce and WooCommerce shops, the leniency that the PDF format provides us with the kind of elements we can include becomes a necessity to run your business.
 With the readily available content in downloadable PDF format for WordPress, the process of collaborations, inventory management, invoice generation as well as personalized marketing becomes a cakewalk.

 John Warnock co-founded Adobe with Charles Geschke.
-They wanted to solve for the disturbing formatting that a single document would look like across different devices and systems.
+They wanted to solve the disturbing formatting that a single document would look like across different devices and systems.
 So, they proposed this idea that would help you allow to view your documents in the same form across devices and different operating systems.
 This was revolutionary!

 The Portable Document Format or popularly known as PDF was initially called the Interchange PostScript or ‘IPS’ at the Seybold Conference in San Jose in 1991.
 Just to give you an idea, computer documents were easily printable back then with the help of PostScript as the language.